danfuzz/samizdat/doc/samizdat-0-lib/meta.md

 **Note:** This function gets bound and re-bound during system initialization, as the higher language layers are hooked in.
 It is initially equivalent to `sam0Tree`.

-<br><br>
-### In-Language Definitions

-#### `LIBRARY`

-A map of bindings of the entire *Samizdat Layer 0* library, except for the binding of `LIBRARY` itself (which can't be done in that the data model doesn't allow self-reference).

-**Note:** This is a constant map value, not a function.

-#### `makeLibrary(context) <> context`

-Takes a library context (map of variable bindings) and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
-This makes a `LIBRARY` binding into a form suitable for passing as the library / global context argument to evaluation functions (such as `sam0Eval`), in that callees can rightfully expect there to be a binding for `LIBRARY`.

-#### `samCommandLine(context, args*) <> . | void`

-Command-line evaluator.
-This implements standardized top-level command-line parsing and evaluation. `context` is expected to be a library context, such as one of the standard `LIBRARY` bindings. `args` are arbitrary other arguments, which are parsed as optional command-line options, a program file name, and additional arguments.

-This parses the indicated file, as implied by its recognized suffix (or lack thereof), evaluates the result of parsing, and then calls that evaluated result as a function, passing it first the "componentized" path to itself (see `io0PathFromFlat`), and then any additional arguments that were passed to this function.
-This function returns whatever was returned by the inner function call (including void).

-Currently recognized command-line options:

-* `--layer-0` &mdash; uses the layer 0 parser and evaluator.